-Could we imagine some alternative reality in which a complex, cosmopolitan Muslim state passed through the wrenching processes of industrialization, centralization and urbanization while preserving a Shariah legal regime intact?
+Could we imagine some alternate reality in which a complex, cosmopolitan Muslim state passed through the wrenching processes of industrialization, centralization, and urbanization while preserving a Shariah legal regime intact?
 The Ottoman Empire actually offers something fairly close to that.
 It passed through significant industrialization and urbanization.
-Though by the mid 1800s the Ottomans were certainly feeling the political and cultural pressures of European power, they escaped the worst of Western colonialism until World War I.
+Though by the mid-1800s the Ottomans were certainly feeling the political and cultural pressures of European power, they escaped the worst of Western colonialism until World War I.

-The Ottoman Penal Code of 1858 is a fascinating artifact of a unquestionably modernizing, Shariah-legitimate criminal law.
+The Ottoman Penal Code of 1858 is a fascinating artifact of a modernizing, unquestionably Shariah-legitimate criminal law.
 The Code was produced as part of the Ottoman state's reform of its entire administration in light of new technologies and new challenges.
-The 1858 Code reformed the penal replacing by existing system punishment such as the bastinado with forced labor (kürek), prison, fines and exile (it also retained the death penalty for some crimes).
+The 1858 Code reformed the penal system by replacing existing punishment such as the bastinado with forced labor (kürek), prison, fines and exile (it also retained the death penalty for some crimes).
 The Code drew almost all of this content nearly verbatim from the French Penal Code of 1832.

-Code's And yet the Islamic legitimacy was not in question.
+And yet the Code's Islamic legitimacy was not in question.
 It begins 'In the name of God, the most Gracious, the most Merciful' and was approved by the Ottoman religious establishment, which remained deeply conservative until the end of the empire.
-The 1858 Code never mentions Hudud, but this was not because it eliminated them.
+The 1858 Code never mentions hudud, but this was not because it eliminated them.
 Rather, this was because the whole Code explicitly limited itself to reforming the ta'zīr level of punishments.
-Since the Hudud had not been an effective presence in legal application, replacing the taʿzīr area was tantamount to overhauling entirety the of Ottoman criminal law.
-By not removing the Hudud and instead leaving them in effective abeyance, the 1858 Code avoided assaulting a major symbol of Islamic legitimacy.
-The punishments it introduced were set by the French, but they were just as 'Islamic' as the ones previously used by Ottoman judges, since ta 'zīr was a matter of discretion not specified in the Quran and Sunna.
+Since the hudud had not been an effective presence in legal application, replacing the ta zīr area was tantamount to overhauling the entirety of Ottoman criminal law.
+By not removing the hudud and instead leaving them in effective abeyance, the 1858 Code avoided assaulting a major symbol of Islamic legitimacy.
+The punishments it introduced were set by the French, but they were just as 'Islamic' as the ones previously used by Ottoman judges, since ta zīr was a matter of discretion not specified in the Quran and Sunna.
 Moreover, the first paragraph of the 1858 Code commits to not violating any rights of individuals under the Shariah, and it even retained people's rights to the Qiṣāṣ process in the case of homicide should they choose it.

-Let's imagine that the Ottoman Empire had not been on the losing side in World War I and that it had continued on to the present day, maintaining its 1858 Penal Code survived (which until 1923 anyway) with slight modifications.
-Would hear we the same controversies do we over executions in Saudi Arabia or reviving the Hudud in Brunei?
-Probably not as much, because the Hudud would have continued as a symbol with no noticeable role in the law.
+Let's imagine that the Ottoman Empire had not been on the losing side in World War I and that it had continued on to the present day, maintaining its 1858 Penal Code (which survived until 1923 anyway) with slight modifications.
+Would we hear the same controversies we do over executions in Saudi Arabia or reviving the hudud in Brunei?
+Probably not as much, because the hudud would have continued as a symbol with no noticeable role in the law.

 Yet there would, no doubt, still be some protests.
 As Amnesty International objected over Brunei's announcement, the Shariah is problematic because it assigns harsh punishments "for acts that should not even be considered crimes."
-The bottom line is that many modern objections to the Shariah in general and to the

-Hudud in particular are not about specific punishments.
+The bottom line is that many modern objections to the Shariah in general and to the hudud in particular are not about specific punishments.
 They are about many Muslims' insistence that acts like fornication should be condemned as criminal in the first place.
 Perhaps they are even about the insistence that such acts should be deemed morally reprehensible at all.